alexdriaguine/simple-toggl/README.md

 ### stop

-Stops the currenty entry if one is running
+Stops the current entry if one is running.

 ```sh
 toggl stop